novigit/code-notes/python_notes/dask.md

 # A Client object

-The client allows Dask to connect to the remote workers, as defined in the cluster object.
+The client allows Dask to connect the to-be executed tasks to the remote workers, as defined in the cluster object.

 ```python